dell/karavi-topology/docs/ISSUE_TRIAGE.md

 ### Feature request?

+1. If the feature request does not align with the product vision, add a comment indicating so, remove the `needs-triage` label and close the issue
-1. Move on to [prioritizing the issue](#4-prioritization-of-issues).
+2. Otherwise, move on to [prioritizing the issue](#4-prioritization-of-issues).
 Assign the appropriate priority label to the issue, add the appropriate comments to the issue, and remove the `needs-triage` label.

 ## 4. Prioritization of issues